 Avalon

-Avalon is a neighbourhood within Saskatoon, Saskatchewan, which is located in the Greater Saskatoon metropolitan area.
+The neighbourhood of Avalon is part of the city of Saskatoon, Saskatchewan, which is situated in the Greater Saskatoon metropolitan area.

 Transportation